shaoyucherish/Final-Project/README.md

 - randomForest
 - tree

-## A line of code for installing all the packages used
+## The code for installing all the packages used
 ```
 install.packages(c("shiny", "shinydashboard", "tidyverse", "ggplot2", "DT", "caret", "randomForest", "tree"))
 ```